Richard Kil, Alumnus (PhD 2018, Chemistry), won both the 2017 University of Toronto and Provincial Three Minute Thesis

-Financial counselling assists you in many aspects of managing your educational expenses, budget and planning.
-Our financial counsellor provides details on various financial aid programs such as student loans, University of Toronto grants, and other opportunities.
+Financial advising assists you in many aspects of managing your educational expenses, budgeting and planning for your studies.
+Our Financial Advisors can provide details on various financial aid programs that could be available to you such as student loans, University of Toronto grants etc.

 School of Graduate Studies